daniele-bolla/country-explorer-api/README.md

 ## Data Import Approach

-Rather than creating individual API calls for each country, I implemented a bulk creation process that imports all countries at once from the **all countries** endpoint.
-The import process:
+Rather than creating individual API calls for each country, I implemented a bulk creation that imports all countries at once from the **all countries** endpoint:

 1. **Fetches data** from restcountries.com
-2. **Transforms** the data to match our database schema, selecting only the fields we need
+2. **Transforms** the data to match the database schema, selecting only the fields we need
-3. **Performs a batch insert** into our database
+3. **Performs a batch insert** into the database

-> The bulk import automatically runs when the database is empty, populating it with all country data.
+> The bulk import automatically runs when the database is empty, populating it with all countries.
 > I considered adding a dedicated import script (e.g., `npm run import`) but prioritized other features instead.

 ## API Design Decisions